 In the event of an emergency, an administrator or assigned staff member will signal through the PA system by making an initial announcement.
-At the moment, everyone should first follow drop/cover/hold procedures:
+At the moment, everyone should first follow drop/cover/hold procedures.
+If the PA is not working the incident commander will assign safety team members to let each classroom know.